Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 ### Transforms

 This package has a `src/agoradatatools/etl/transform` submodule.
 This folder houses all the individual transform modules required for the package.
 Here are the steps to add more transforms:

 1. Create new script in the transform submodule that matches the dataset name and name the function `transform_...`.
 For example, if you have a dataset named `genome_variants`, your new script would be `src/agoradatatools/etl/transform/transform_genome_variants.py`.
 1. Register the new transform function in `src/agoradatatools/etl/transform/__init__.py`.
 Look in that file for examples.
 1. Modify the `apply_custom_transformations` in `src/agoradatatools/process.py` to include your new transform.
 1. Write a test for the transform:
    - For transform tests, we are using a [Data-Driven Testing](https://www.develer.com/en/blog/data-driven-testing-with-python/) strategy
    - To contribute new tests, assets in the form of input and output data files are needed.
      - The input file is loaded to serve as the data fed into the transform function, while the output file is loaded in to check the function output against.
    - These tests should include multiple ways of evaluating the transform function, including one test that should pass (good input data) and at least one that should fail (bad input data).
    - For some functions, it may be appropriate to include multiple passing datasets (e.g. for functions that are written to handle imperfect data) and/or multiple failing datasets (e.g. for transforms operating on datasets that can be unclean in multiple distinct ways).
    - Each transform function should have its own folder in `test_assets` to hold its input and output data files.
 Inputs should be in CSV form and outputs in JSON form.
    - Use `pytest.mark.parameterize` to loop through multiple datasets in a single test.
    - The class `TestTransformGenesBiodomains` can be used as an example for future tests contibuted.

 ### Great Expectations

 This package uses [Great Expectations](https://greatexpectations.io/) to validate output data.
 The `src/agoradatatools/great_expectations` folder houses our file system data context and Great Expectations-specific configuration files.
 Eventually, our goal is for each `agora-data-tools` dataset to be convered by an expectation suite.
 To add data validation for more datasets, follow these steps:

 1. Create a new expectation suite by defining the expectations for the dataset in a Jupyter Notebook inside the `gx_suite_definitions` folder.
 Use `metabolomics.ipynb` as an example.
 You can find a catalog of existing expectations [here](https://greatexpectations.io/expectations/).
 1. Run the notebook to generate the new expectation suite.
 It should populate as a JSON file in the `/great_expectations/expectations` folder.
 1. Add support for running Great Expectations on a dataset by adding `gx_enabled: true` to the configuration for the datatset in both `test_config.yaml` and `config.yaml`.
 After updating the config files reports should be uploaded in the proper locations ([Prod](https://www.synapse.org/#!Synapse:syn52948668), [Testing](https://www.synapse.org/#!Synapse:syn52948670)) when data processing is complete.
+   - You can prevent Great Expectations from running for a dataset by removing the `gx_enabled: true` from the configuration for the dataset.
 1. Test data processing by running `adt test_config.yaml` and ensure that HTML reports with all expectations are generated and uploaded to the proper folder in Synapse.

 #### Custom Expectations